eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 <img style="float: middle" src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/ec/Anscombe%27s_quartet_3.svg/990px-Anscombe%27s_quartet_3.svg.png">

-### Heteroskedasticity
+### Heteroskedasticity and Correlated Residuals

 Baked into the OLS estimate is an implicit assumption that the $$\epsilon$$s all have the same variance.
 That is, the amount of noise in our data is independent of what region of our feature space we're in.
 However, this is usually not a great assumption.
-For example, harking back to our stock price and Yelp rating examples, this assumption states that the price of a stock fluctuates just as much in the hour before lunch as it does in the last 10 minutes before market close, or that Michelin-star rated restaurants have as much variation in their Yelp ratings as do small coffee shops.
+For example, harking back to our stock price and Yelp rating examples, this assumption states that the price of a stock fluctuates just as much in the hour before lunch as it does in the last 5 minutes before market close, or that Michelin-starred restaurants have as much variation in their Yelp ratings as do local coffee shops.

+A more nuanced flaw is this: not only can the residuals have different variances, but they may also even be correlated!
+There's no reason why not.

-The long and short of this is that some points in our training data are more likely to be impaired by noise than some other such points, which means that some points in our training set are more reliable/valuable than others.
-We don’t want to ignore the less reliable points completely but they should count less in our computation of $$\bf{\beta}$$ than points that come from regions of space with less noise.
+The long and short of this is that some points in our training data are more likely to be impaired by noise and/or correlation than others, which means that some points in our training set are more reliable/valuable than others.
+We don’t want to ignore the less reliable points completely, but they should count less in our computation of $$\bf{\beta}$$ than points that come from regions of space with less noise, or not impaired as much by correlation.

 ### Collinearity